 If your home and auto insurance policies are with the same insurer, bundling them together in one policy is one of the quickest and easiest ways to save money.
-You can save up to 20% on your premiums, depending on your insurer.
-Learn more information about Bundled Insurance by clicking here.
+You can save up to 20% on your premiums depending on your insurer.
+Lean more information about Bundled Insurance by clicking here.

 Raise your deductible

 Your deductible is the amount of money you are willing to pay if you have an incident at your home and need to make a claim.
-Raising your deductible decreases your monthly home insurance premium.
+By raising your deductible, it decreases your monthly insurance premium.

 However, it’s important to note that you should be able to afford your deductible in the event of a claim.
-For example, if a tree falls onto your roof and sustains $5,000 in damage, and you have a $2,000 deductible, you will be responsible for paying the first $2,000 before your insurance will pay the remaining $3,000.
+For example, if a tree falls onto your roof and sustains $5,000 in damage, and you have a $2,000 deductible, you will be responsible to pay the first $2,000 before your insurance will pay the remaining $3,000.

 With homeowners insurance, it pays to be prepared!
-Installing security alarms, smoke detectors, carbon monoxide detectors, or deadbolt locks are all ways you may be able to reduce your home insurance premium further because it lowers your overall risk.
+Installing security alarms, smoke detectors, carbon monoxide detectors, or deadbolt locks are all ways you may be able to further reduce your insurance premium because it lowers your overall risk.

 Paying your premiums in one yearly payment (if you can afford it) avoids financing or administration fees.